 Barbra Streisand wore this stunning vintage Fortuny Delphos dress in Funny Girl (1968.)
 Irene Sharaff, who was the costume designer on the film found this dress for Barbra, and it remains one of her favorites.
 She loved it so much that she had Irene make a copy of it in pink for her Happening in Central Park concert, which took place during Funny Girl’s filming.

-Regarding the dress, Barbra says “I thought the Fortuny dress was gorgeous.
+In her 2010 book My Passion For Design Barbra recalled “I thought the Fortuny dress was gorgeous.
 Utterly simple-held together by a thin silk cord at the shoulders and very complex with that infinitesimal pleating.
+Irene Sharaff found the Fortuny dress for me.
 No one has ever figured out how he did those tiny pleats.
 It’s like Tiffany glass in a way.
 You can’t quite duplicate it, although many people have tried.”